-We have reviewed the accompanying interim condensed consolidated financial statements of Emaar Development PJSC (the "Company") and its subsidiary (the "Group") as at 31 March 2019, comprising of the interim consolidated statement of financial position as at 31 March 2019, and the related interim consolidated statements of comprehensive income, statement of changes in equity and cash flows for the three-month period then ended and explanatory notes.
-Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with IAS 34 Interim Financial Reporting ("IAS 34").
-Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.
+We have reviewed the accompanying 30 June 2019 interim condensed consolidated financial statements of Emaar Development PJSC ("the Company") and its subsidiaries (collectively referred to as "the Group"), which comprises:

+- the interim condensed consolidated statement of comprehensive income for the three month and six month periods ended 30 June 2019; - the interim condensed consolidated statement of financial position as at 30 June 2019: - the interim condensed consolidated statement of changes in equity for the six month period ended 30 June 2019; - the interim condensed consolidated statement of cash flows for the six month period ended 30 June 2019; and - notes to the interim condensed consolidated financial statements.

+Management is responsible for the preparation and presentation of this interim condensed consolidated financial statements in accordance with IAS 34, 'Interim Financial Reporting'.
+Our responsibility is to express a conclusion on this interim condensed consolidated financial statements based on our review.

-Scope of Review
+Scope of review

-We conducted our review in accordance with International Standard on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity".
-A review of interim financial information consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
-A review is substantially less in scope than an audit conducted in accordance with International Standards on Auditing and, consequently, does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
+We conducted our review in accordance with the International Standard on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity".
+A review of interim financial statements consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
+A review is substantially less in scope than an audit conducted in accordance with International Standards on Auditing and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
 Accordingly, we do not express an audit opinion.